 - Wednesday – 10:00 a.m. – Midnight

 - Friday – 10:00 a.m. – 10:30 p.m.

 There is no Adoration on holidays.
-Adoration may be cancelled during inclement weather or parish events that make getting parking difficult e.g. during Confirmation.
+Adoration may be canceled during inclement weather or parish events that make getting parking difficult e.g. during Confirmation.
 Those signed up for Adoration will receive an alert through our notification system.

 Come experience Medjugorje in Wakefield!
-Our Holy Hour of Eucharistic Adoration is accompanied by meditation, prayer and song and is modeled after those held in the Medjugorje.
+Our Holy Hour of Eucharistic Adoration is accompanied by meditation, prayer, and song and is modeled after those held in the Medjugorje.
 Here you will find peace through contemplative prayer before Jesus.
 We are called to visit the Lord in the Blessed Sacrament in the words of our beloved Pope John Paul II: